MicrosoftDocs/win32/desktop-src/Rsm/bar-codes.md

 ---
-Description: 'Bar code labels on physical media, in libraries with bar code readers, are used as a shortcut to determine the identity of physical media and its sides.' ms.assetid: '6487f3d9-5f12-4ee7-a453-362d1858f38c'
+Description: Bar code labels on physical media, in libraries with bar code readers, are used as a shortcut to determine the identity of physical media and its sides. ms.assetid: 6487f3d9-5f12-4ee7-a453-362d1858f38c
 title: Bar Codes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Bar Codes